ThemeCafe/Docs/docs/install/patching.md

 --------------

+Now we will use the Menu files you obtained from the previous step and patch them with the theme of your liking.

 You will need:

 - [Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/) or [Flips](https://github.com/Alcaro/Flips).
 - Original `Men.pack`, `Men2.pack`, and/or `cafe_barista_men.bfsar`.
     - If you do not have your original files please follow [Menu Files](files.md).
-- A patch file.
+- A theme patch file.
     - It can be any of the following formats `.ips, .bps, .ups, .ppf, .aps, .rup`.

 !!! info "Save your original `Men.pack`, `Men2.pack`, `cafe_barista_men.bfsar` files somewhere safe so you don't have to get your files again in the future"

 --------------

-### Getting a patch file
+### Getting a theme patch file

-You can obtain theme patch files via
+You can obtain `.bps` theme patch files via

-- [Themezer](https://themezer.net/wiiu/themes) (Using the Download Assets button)
+- [Themezer](https://themezer.net/wiiu/themes) (Using the View Assets button)
 - The [Theme Café Discord Server](https://discord.com/invite/2DNvH9db2A)

 ### Applying patches

-1. In `Original file` select your **ORIGINAL UNMODIFIED** `Men.pack` / `Men2.pack` / `cafe_barista_men.bfsar` file you want to patch
+1. In `Original file` select your **ORIGINAL UNMODIFIED** `Men.pack` / `Men2.pack` / `cafe_barista_men.bfsar` file you want to patch.

-2. For the Patch File select the `.ips, .bps, .ups, .ppf, .aps, .rup` file you got from downloading the theme that matches the name of the ROM file
+2. For the Patch File select the `.ips, .bps, .ups, .ppf, .aps, .rup` file you got from downloading the theme that matches the name of the ROM file.

-3. Click Apply patch
+3. Click Apply patch.

 <style>
 body[data-md-color-scheme="slate"] #rom-patcher-container {